gSchool/ada-1-intro-to-ruby/00-variables-data-types/04-wk01-constant-variables.md

 ##### !question

-True or false: I can reassign the value of a constant.
+True or false: Conceptually, I can reassign the value of a constant.

 ##### !end-question